cmakkaya/redis_sentinel/README.md

 # Boost Your App Speed: Redis Sentinel
-## Step-by-Step Tutorial: Caching Your Database with Redis Sentinel.
+## Step-by-Step Tutorial: Caching Your Database using Redis Sentinel and Redis Insight
 ![redis-setup](https://github.com/user-attachments/assets/d8672f5a-5f55-4752-af5e-be7a067030ed)

 In the world of modern application development, performance and responsiveness are everything.
 This is where caching comes in.
 Caching is a powerful technique used to temporarily store copies of data so that future requests can be served faster.